CESNET/eInfra-docs/docs.it4i/software/data-science/dask.md

 [numpy](https://docs.dask.org/en/latest/array.html) or
 [Pandas](https://docs.dask.org/en/latest/dataframe.html).

+!!! tip
+   For links to Python documentation, style guide, and introductory tutorial, see the [Python page][a].

 ## Installation

 To install Dask, load a recent version of Python 3 and install Dask using `pip`.
 We heavily